bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 ## Basic information

-Employee's stats are kept track as average value.
+Employee stats are kept track of as average values.
 There are 6 average values: `AvgEnergy`, `AvgMorale`, `AvgIntelligence`, `AvgCharisma`, `AvgCreativity`, `AvgEfficiency`.
-Every time you hire a new employee, these average values are recalculated, they are modified by a randomized number from 50 to 100:
+Every time you hire a new employee, these average values are recalculated.
+They are modified by a randomized number from 50 to 100:

 ```typescript
 this.avgMorale =